86 Adult Basic Education (ABE)

 Courses

-Basic Computer Skills MOOC (CC BY) by Wisconsin Technical Colleges
+Basic Computer Skills MOOC by Wisconsin Technical Colleges (CC BY ).

 A Massive Online Open Course covering topics in basic computer skills including using computing devices, navigating an operating system, using a keyboard, creating documents using Word processing software, using email, managing files, using the Internet, exploring social media, and managing personal data.